bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Cloudy
+- Partly Cloudy
-- 93% humidity
+- 86% humidity
 - 6 mph wind
-- 100% cloud cover
+- 46% cloud cover
 - 117 AQI 🟧
 - 3.37 inches of rain in the past 24 hours
 - 0.7 inches of rain expected in the next 72 hours